everpub/openscienceprize/proposal.md

 * engaging with the larger academic community including scientists, publishers, and librarians around executable papers and workflows and specifications for same;

-For open source projects momentum is king.
-The guides, tools, and advice created in this project will be opinionated.
-This steers users towards the recommended open-source tools.
-These tools might not be perfect but having more users generates momentum for those tools which results in improvement of those tools.
-This is better than fragmentation which occurs if individuals go off to build the missing feature in a new project.

 For open-source projects a healthy community is king.
 Fragmentation leads to many efforts each duplicating effort and not able to achieve